gama-platform/gama-platform.github.io/website/faq.md

   }
 }
 ```
-    * remove all the explicity parallel executioin, in particular remove / set to  false all the `parallel` facets (e.g. in the loop, ask...).
   * Displays are computed independently from the simulation, and in parallel.
 Limit computation and model moddifications in the aspects.
     * Remove any modification of the model in the aspects.
     * Do not use  any random operators in the aspectss (e.g. `rnd`, `one_of`, `any` ...).